 Common Causes of Cockatiel Sneezing

 Cockatiel sneezing is fairly common.
-Their feathers tend to produce a more powdery residue than other birds.
+Their feathers tend to produce a more powdery residue than many other birds.
 Some of the powder can get into their nose and make them sneeze.
 There are other causes of sneezing, however, that can be the result of their environment, diet, or care.
 These include:

-As you can see, some of these common causes are more worrisome than others.
+As you can see, some of these causes are more worrisome than others.
 It is important to monitor your cockatiel’s sneezes for any changes in mucus production, intensity, or frequency.

 What to Do When Your Cockatiel Sneezes